indrz/indrz-doc/content/buildings.md

 ## indrz Buildings API

-This is our high-quality buildings API.
-You can use this API to request and remove different buildings.
+The following Buildings API manages information related to buildings.
+You can use this API to request and remove different buildings and related building information such as spaces

 ### List Buildings

-Lists all buildings for a particular campus.
+Lists all buildings located with in a specified campus area.
+A building is always located on a campus.

 ```endpoint
 GET /api/v1/{username} building:read